mar10/wsgidav/docs/source/installation.rst

 Windows
 -------

-Install the preconditions if neccessary.
+Install the preconditions if necessary.
 Basically the same as for `Linux / macOS`_

 .. note::